Charles Carroll the Settler: Career and rise to wealth in Maryland

 In response to this cancellation and rumors of an anti-Protestant alliance between Catholics and Native Americans, Protestant settlers formed an association to defend themselves.
 In July 1689, they marched on the colonial capital, St. Mary's City.
 Led by John Coode, the Protestant associators were quickly able to capture St. Mary's and the other major towns of the colony.
 The Governor and a number of other Calvert allies fled to Virginia.
 Charles Calvert turned for relief to the Lords of Trade and eventually to the Privy Council, but these groups sided with the Protestants and took away the power of the Calvert family to govern the colony.
 Soon thereafter, the new leaders of the colony barred Catholics from holding office, bearing arms, or serving on juries.

 During the rebellion, Carroll was recovering from the "hard seasoning" often experienced by immigrants whose bodies were acclimatizing to local conditions.
 Perhaps due to illness, he chose not to flee the colony.
 Instead, Carroll offered support and legal advice to Calvert and became an outspoken critic of the Protestant government.
 He was jailed twice for insulting the new colonial leaders, including Governor Lionel Copley, who accused Carroll of, "uttering several mutinous and seditious speeches".
-Losing his position in the colonial government and the £50 annual salary it entailed was a blow to Carroll.
+Losing his position in the colonial government and the £50 (equal to £ today) annual salary it entailed was a blow to Carroll.
 His support for Calvert earned him various positions in the private Calvert family organization, which would benefit him throughout his life.